Modena Park, Philadelphia

 Modena Park is a neighborhood in Northeast Philadelphia, Pennsylvania, United States.
-It is located east of Northeast Philadelphia Airport at Morrell Avenue.
+It is located east of Northeast Philadelphia Airport, near Morrell Avenue.

-The ground was owned by the estate of William Dudley in 1910.
-The neighborhood was built in 1963, and features short blocks of two-story rowhouses with basements.
-This neighborhood borders Morrell Park to its south.
-Parkwood, Philadelphia, Pennsylvania to its north.
-Walton Run woods to the west, and Millbrook, Philadelphia, Pennsylvania, to its east.
+The ground was owned by the estate of William Dudley in 1910, although the neighborhood itself was not built until 1963.
+It features short blocks of two-story rowhouses with basements.
+This neighborhood borders: Morrell Park to its south; Parkwood, Philadelphia, Pennsylvania to its north; Walton Run woods to the west; and Millbrook, Philadelphia, Pennsylvania, to the east.